alehkot/drupal-security/README.md

  15. Analyze Apache Logs for POST keys with strings 'UPDATE', 'INSERT', 'DELETE', ‘?q=node&destination=node’;
  16. Check places in Panels, Blocks, Views where custom PHP snippets might be used, e.g. in custom access rules.
  17. Set another Drupal hash salt in settings.file for passwords generation, reset passwords of all the users and send them new;
- 18. Check the database for new MySQL users, update MySQL passwords and regenerate passwords/tokens for any systems, which are integrated.
+ 18. Check the database for new MySQL users, update MySQL passwords and regenerate passwords/tokens for any systems, which are integrated;
+ 19. Set another Drupal hash salt in settings.file for passwords generation, reset passwords of all the users and send them new.